 Have each person digitally sign a non-disclosure agreement before granting them access to your VDR.
 If you have a Professional Plan with Caplinked, you can customize disclaimer and NDA templates within your VDR and track when they have been signed.

-7. Setting Permissions in Your VDR Workspace
+7. Security Settings & User Permissions in Your VDR Workspace

 To create your first non-admin permission group in a Caplinked VDR, just open the workspace and click the “Permissions” button at the top of the page.
 Click the “New Group” button in the left menu and give it a name.
 Once it has been created, click on the icons to grant or deny them the ability to View, Download or Upload documents in all files, or in specific files.
 Once the group has been set up, you can click the “Invite Members” button to add them to the group.